 About this Research Topic

 The aim of this Research Topic is, therefore, to explore the current state of play, as well as potential future trajectories, of digital narrative and storytelling in the communication of health and science topics.
 We invite scholarly investigations, including theoretically driven and practice-related research, on any topic relevant to that overall goal.
-Some potential topics include, but are not limited to:
+Some potential topics include, but are not limited to, the following:

 ● How can science and health be effectively communicated through both playful and informative digital narrative and storytelling forms?